-- Diesel fuel assumes a weighted average cost of \$2.41 approximately 10% less per diesel gallon based on a fixed forward pricing contract.
+- Diesel fuel assumes a weighted average cost of \$2.37 and reflects a 1.5% decrease in the weighted average price per gallon.
 CNG fuel assumes current pricing from our existing vendor.
-The budgeted CNG cost is approximately \$1.65 per Diesel Gallon Equivalent. - As it pertains to compensation, the budget incorporates a market adjustment in the first full payroll period of the year (as a result of the biennial market survey results) and a merit increase of up to 4% effective at each employee's next performance review date.
-The Collective Bargaining Unit comprised of full-time bus operators are subject to scheduled pay increases in accordance with their renegotiated contract, effective January 2020. - The Authority received four Request for Funding Application Forms, two of which were multiyear funding requests that the RFTA Board had approved during the prior budget cycle.
-The budget reflects the following: - \$100,000 from WE-cycle, a 501(c)(3) non-profit organization to support operational costs from Aspen to Basalt (this amount represents year three of a five-year funding request); - \$30,000 from Garfield Clean Energy to support three key program areas (this amount represents year the final year of a three-year funding request): - 1.
+The budgeted CNG cost is approximately \$1.65 per Diesel Gallon Equivalent. - As it pertains to compensation, the budget incorporates a merit increase of up to 4% effective at each employee's next performance review date.
+The Collective Bargaining Unit comprised of full-time bus operators are subject to scheduled pay increases in accordance with their renegotiated contract, effective January 2021. - The Authority received four Request for Funding Application Forms, two of which were multiyear funding requests that the RFTA Board had approved during the prior budget cycle.
+The budget reflects the following: - \$180,000 from WE-cycle, a 501(c)(3) non-profit organization to support operational costs from Aspen to Basalt (\$100,000 of this amount represents year four of a five-year funding request and the remaining \$80,000 is support for financial and administrative services through a contracted CFO); - o \$30,000 from Garfield Clean Energy to support three key program areas (this amount represents year the first year of a three-year funding request): - 1.
 Active Energy Management consultation services to RFTA for its facilities, and hosting of RFTA facilities on the Building Energy Navigator website. - 2.
 Programs to promote and increase availability/use of multi-modal transportation, and adoption of electric and CNG vehicles. - 3.
-Organizational administration, outreach, education, website and reporting - \$4,000 from Northwest Colorado Council of Governments to help fund the match for their Section 5310 Mobility Management grant from CDOT. - \$5,000 from Lower Valley Trails Group (LoVa) to help fund operational support to fund their efforts aimed at completing the LoVa South Canyon Trails. - Certain expenditures will be added into the budget through supplemental budget appropriation resolutions during the budget year when funding is available.
+Organizational administration, outreach, education, website and reporting - \$4,000 from Northwest Colorado Council of Governments to help fund the match for their Section 5310 Mobility Management grant from CDOT. - \$5,000 from Lower Valley Trails Group (LoVa) in order to support the current effort on the 8.5 mile segment of the LoVa South Canyon Trail between West Glenwood Springs and New Castle, and assist with the feasibility of the Coal Ridge Trail connecting New Castle and Silt with Coal Ridge High School. - Certain expenditures will be added into the budget through supplemental budget appropriation resolutions during the budget year when funding is available.